engenmt-pp/Alice/README.md

 "https://www.sandbox.paypal.com/bizsignup/partner/entry?referralToken=NjY1ZDZiM2EtYmQ4Yi00ZjJmLWJmYzItNDM1OTU2NmM4ZmRlbUFjbEtKRHBVUXVWc2ZTYjJBZDRlbHpVRFo4UE5ZbjZQVlZSc2JpS2N6Yz12Mg=="
 ```

 We can package all of this into a function that takes the `tracking_id` and `return_url` as inputs and returns the sign-up link.
 For convenience, we'll set the default `return_url` to be `"paypal.com"`.
+In the `products` field, we pass just `"PPCP"`, as this allows our merchant to use Advanced Card Processing.
 ```python
 def generate_sign_up_link(tracking_id, return_url="paypal.com"):
     data = {